-- arrange a thorough induction to the practice and any recent changes to the NHS in Scotland before the GP Returner embarks on the formal agreed timetable. - facilitate a learning needs assessment using self-rating scales such as the Lanarkshire checklist. - learning needs will be discussed during the first mentoring session with the ES, and a plan designed to meet these needs will be agreed. - tailor the weekly timetable to the learning needs of the Returner. - provide an educational contract in the first week for mutual signature (modelled on the timetable suggested below) - send a copy of the timetable to the Deanery Lead (who will be happy to advise re content and suitability), for approval. - provide regular educational supervision meetings - give regular formative feedback to the GP Returner with explicit documented comments about progress - advise about PDP & evidence required for appraisal and revalidation
+- arrange a thorough induction to the practice and any recent changes to the NHS in Scotland before the GP Returner embarks on the formal agreed timetable. - facilitate a learning needs assessment using self-rating scales such as the Lanarkshire checklist. - learning needs will be discussed during the first mentoring session with the ES, and a plan designed to meet these needs will be agreed. - tailor the weekly timetable to the learning needs of the Returner. - Complete the agreed educational contract in the first week for mutual signature (modelled on the timetable suggested below) - send a copy of the timetable to the Deanery Lead (who will be happy to advise re content and suitability), for approval. - provide regular educational supervision meetings - give regular formative feedback to the GP Returner with explicit documented comments about progress - advise about PDP & evidence required for appraisal and revalidation - register with 14 Fish GPR e-portfolio and use this as tool to record progress and assessments